ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

-**Legal ambiguity, military narratives and the collapse of a bilateral architecture**
+**A structural analysis of causal assertions, enforcement patterns, and security‑driven mobility governance**
-0055 – The MoU 44 Crisis (2024–2026)
+0056 – Visa Reduction and the Burden of Proof